Human Skills Aren’t Soft Skills

 Lately, I've noticed some people referring to them as "human skills", and I think this fits far better.

-Skills like leadership, communication, empathy, and active listening aren't just nice-to-have; they are essential.
-They shape environments where people feel heard, valued, and able to thrive.
+Skills like leadership, communication, empathy, and active listening aren't just nice-to-haves; they are essential.
+They shape environments where people feel valued and can thrive.

 These skills were never soft.